CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_03.md

 !az provider register -n Microsoft.ContainerInstance
 ```

-The leading `!` tell the notebook cell to execute the code on the command line inside the Azure Notebook itself.
+The leading `!` tells the notebook cell to execute the code on the command line inside the Azure Notebook VM.

-As before, let's connect to our Workspace:
+As before, let's connect to our Workspace (not really needed, as we're still in the same notebook):

 ```python
 from azureml.core import Workspace, Experiment, Run